Pablo-source/NHSE-Midlands-System-Improvement/README.md

 - Reference files by using top level directory of a file project to build file paths
 - Build robust project oriented workflows using HERE package
 - Use project-relative paths
-- Learn the basic principles of designing code for real-life apps running on production environments
+- Basic code design principles for real-life apps running on production environments
-- The aim of this session is learning how to create robust R scripts
+- The aim of this session is to create robust R scripts

 ## R Training /**Session 04 - GGPLOT2 package - 01/06/2022**
 - GGPLOT2 is an open-source data visualization package for the statistial programming language R